OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 As a complement when following the instructions below, you can find sample projects under the [Lyo Adaptor Sample Modelling](https://github.com/OSLC/lyo-adaptor-sample-modelling) git repository.

+* For Lyo 4.1.0, please refer to the `main-4.x` branch.
-* For Lyo 4.0.0-SNAPSHOT, please refer to the *4.0.0-SNAPSHOT* branch.
+* For Lyo 5.0.0-SNAPSHOT, please refer to the `main-5.x` branch.
-* For Lyo 2.4.0, please refer to the *master* branch.
+* For Lyo 2.4.0, please refer to the `main-2.x` branch.

 Creating the project consists of these steps: